Pour Lui

 Pour Lui (プールイ, Puu Rui) is a Japanese singer known for her work as the founder and leader of the alternative idol group Bis.
 Pour Lui started her career in November 2009 as a solo singer, being promoted as a "new age rock icon".
 She released her debut album, The World Is Pour Lui's in 2010.
 She announced that she would be indefinitely suspending her solo career, and would be forming an idol group, which would eventually become Bis.
 She was one of only two original members remaining by the time Bis disbanded in July 2014.
 She was often seen as the "face" of the group, and was often supportive of the sometimes drastic and extreme measures that were used to gain the group publicity.
 This led to tensions between the members, most notably Yufu Terashima and Rina Yokoyama.
-Pour Lui formed the rock band Lui Frontic Akabane Japan (then named Lui Frontic Matsukuma Japan) in December 2013, with former members of The Storefront and Bis sound producer Kenta Matsukuma.
+Pour Lui formed the rock band Lui Frontic Akabane Japan (then named Lui Frontic Matsukuma Japan) in December 2013, with former members of The Storefront and Bis songwriter/producer Kenta Matsukuma.
 Once Bis disbanded, she focused her activities with the band until their disbandment in 2017.
 Two years after Bis' disbandment, Pour Lui relaunched the group with new members and remained a member until early 2018.
 Later that year she became a member of Billie Idle and remained a member until their disbandment at the end of 2019.
 She released her second album, The World Is Pour Lui's II, in 2020, and launched the new idol group Piggs.